pirelaurent/p5_animationFramework/chapters/chap7-camera deplacement.md

 # camera movements
-Another use of journeys and literals is moving the camera.
+Another use of journeys can be camera effects.
-As camera is already a component of p5, we define a class **Tripod** to hold cameras.
+As *camera* is already a component of p5, not usable as is, so we define a class **Tripod** to hold cameras.
 ## Tripod4Camera class
 A tripod is a component localized in space like any other *MoveableObject* with some specific methods  and a *setData* overwritten :